Graylog2/documentation/pages/configuration/graylog_ctl.rst

 Some packages of Graylog (for example the :ref:`virtual machine appliances <virtual-machine-appliances>`) ship with a pre-installed ``graylog-ctl`` script to allow you easy configuration of certain settings.

-.. important:: The manual setup, operating system packages, configuration management scripts etc are not shipping with this.
+.. important:: ``graylog-ctl`` is only available in the virtual machine appliances, but not in the tar-ball (for manual setup), operating system packages, or configuration management scripts (Puppet, Chef, Ansible).

 Configuration commands
 ======================